 As an essential part of a graduate education, ESU provides excellent research opportunities and resources.

-ESU graduate research opportunities allow students to hone in on their areas of study while being presented with the opportunities to pair with peers, present at conferences, publish research findings, and work side-by-side with professors in laboratories, in the field, and in the classroom.
+ESU graduate research opportunities allow students to hone in on their areas of study.
+They have the opportunity to pair with peers, present at conferences, publish research findings, and work side-by-side with professors in laboratories, in the field, and in the classroom.

 Supporting Graduate Research